sagemath/sagewiki_to_gh-2022-10-10/days108.md

 The workshop will focus on introducing the [[https://gnu.org/philosophy/free-sw.html|free]] mathematical software system [[https://www.sagemath.org|SageMath]] to students and researchers, with emphasis on algebraic combinatorics.
 All are invited to participate, regardless of their initial software skills - from beginners to experienced developers.

+== Coronavirus update ==

+The [[https://fpsac2020.math.biu.ac.il/|FPSAC 2020]] organizers have wrote: "It is possible that FPSAC 2020 will be postponed because of the world-wide Coronavirus epidemic.
+We are deliberating our options.
+We will reach and publicize a decision by April 30.
+Please do not make any financial commitments beforehand."

+We will update the status of Sage Day 108 following that decision.

 == Date and venue ==

 Date: 12 July 2020, the Sunday preceding [[https://fpsac2020.math.biu.ac.il/|FPSAC 2020]].